Phainix/NaijaHacks-HackMatic-Team97/README.md

 # Proposed Stack
 Java Android, PHP, MySQL

+# Features of the android app 📱
+* Registration
+* Login
+* Create a team
+  * Accept a challenge
+  * Answer questions from a challenge
+  * Declare winner of a challenge
+* Join a team
+* Leave a team
+* Dashboard to display user details
+* List past competition/challenge
+* List upcoming competition/challenge
+* A tab that contains updates on latest admission, scholarships and internships opportunity

 # Benefits
  - Improve collaboration of students on research, competions.
  - Access to reliable information of scholarships, admissions and internship opportunities.